forseti-security/forseti-security/_docs/_latest/use/enforcer.md

   }]
   ```

-## Running Forseti Enforcer
+### Running Enforcer

-### Use a local policy file
+#### Use a local policy file

-To run Forseti Enforcer with a local policy file, run the following command:
+To run Enforcer with a local policy file, run the following command:

   ```bash
   $ forseti_enforcer --enforce_project PROJECT_ID \
       --policy_file path/to/policy.json
   ```

-### Use a Google Cloud Storage policy file
+#### Use a Cloud Storage policy file

-To run Forseti Enforcer with a policy file stored in Google Cloud Storage,
+To run Enforcer with a policy file stored in Cloud Storage,
 such as `gs://my-project-id/firewall-policies/default.json`, run the following
 command: